platformsh/platformsh-docs/docs/src/domains/cdn/_index.md

 When you use a CDN, there are three ways to prevent direct access to your Platform.sh server:

-- HTTP basic authentication.
+- HTTP basic authentication
-- Allowing and denying IP addresses.
+- Allowing and denying IP addresses
-- Client-authenticated TLS.
+- Client-authenticated TLS

 ### HTTP basic authentication

-You can restrict access to your site through HTTP basic authentication at environment-level.
+You can restrict access to your site's environments through HTTP basic authentication.
 To access a restricted environment, users need to enter credentials through their browser.
 By default, child environments inherit access settings configured on their parent environment.